yaksneumann/contact-manager/README.md

 # 📱 Contact Management App

-A modern, offline-first contact management application built with Angular 20+ that provides seamless functionality both online and offline for mobile and desktop devices.
+A modern, offline-first contact management application built with Angular 20 that provides seamless functionality both online and offline for mobile and desktop devices.

 ## 🌟 Overview

-This Progressive Web Application (PWA) was developed to meet AllCloud's requirements for a contact management system that works reliably in areas with unstable or no network connectivity.
+This Progressive Web Application (PWA) was developed for a contact management system that works reliably in areas with unstable or no network connectivity.
 The app features a mobile-optimized UI with full CRUD operations that sync automatically when connectivity is restored.

 ## ✨ Key Features

-### 📋 Contact List (Index Page)
+### 📋 Contact List
 - **Contact Grid Display**: Clean, responsive grid showing contact cards with essential information
 - **Contact Information**: Name, email, phone, location, age, and profile pictures
 - **Search Functionality**: Real-time search across names, emails, and phone numbers